Adi-Shimanto/CSE423_Game_Project/README.md

 Features:

-Dynamic Weather
+1.Dynamic Weather

-Enemy system
+2.Enemy system

-Health Recovery
+3.Health Recovery

-Score
+4.Score

-System Timer
+5.System Timer

-Bullet Firing
+6.Bullet Firing

-Increasing Difficulty
+7.Increasing Difficulty

 Installation:

-Clone this repository or download the files.
+1.Clone this repository or download the files.

-Install Python 3.x (preferably 3.6 or higher).
+2.Install Python 3.x (preferably 3.6 or higher).

-Install the required dependencies
+3.Install the required dependencies

 Controls:

-Press (W, A, S, D) to move the drone around the screen.
+1.Press (W, A, S, D) to move the drone around the screen.

-Press Space bar for shooting
+2.Press Space bar for shooting

-Press P for pause and resume
+3.Press P for pause and resume

-Press R for restart the game
+4.Press R for restart the game

 Credits: